AndrewSpittlemeister/bytechomp/README.md

 - A similar serialization capabilities
 - Perhaps allowing for parameterized fields to reference previously declared fields (i.e. allowing a list of size `n` where `n` is the previous field)
 - Allow declaring value restraints on fields
+- Allow for enums to be generated for integer fields